CollectionBuilder/cb-docs/docs/advanced/timelinejs.md

 Note that the title and permalink values don't have to be `TimelineJS` and `timelinejs.html`; you can call them whatever you want.
 They just need to be anything other than `Timeline` and `timeline.html` (since those are used for the collection's built-in timeline page).
 Just make sure to include the title and permalink you create in your `config-nav.csv` file, as described below.
-7. Locate the `## Collection Timeline` line of text, below the yaml frontmatter.
+7. Locate the `## Collection Timeline` line of text, below the yaml front matter.
-8. Replace `## Collection Timeline` with the following "include" command:
+8. Replace `## Collection Timeline` with the following _include command:
 `{% raw %}{% include feature/timelinejs.html %}{% endraw %}`
 9. Save the file.
 10. Navigate to the `_data` directory, and open the `config-nav.csv` file.